OpenMind/brainpack/docs/Materials.md

 **2 ea.
 Nylon Holding Strap** Fastening Hook and Loop Cable Straps, 10 Pack Black Self-Adhesive Cable Ties, Nylon Securing Straps with Buckles Adjustable and Reusable Cinch Straps for Cords Organized and Tidy(1" x 20") https://www.amazon.com/dp/B088FJCJDL

 **2 ea.
-M6 x 35mm Cap Screws** Generic part, Many suppliers.
+M6 x 35mm Cap Screws** Generic part, many suppliers.
 These are used to secure the TOP of the Thor mount.

 **2 ea.
-M6 x 30mm Cap Screws** Generic part, Many suppliers.
+M6 x 30mm Cap Screws** Generic part, many suppliers.
 These are used to secure the BOTTOM of the Thor mount.

 <!-- TOC --><a name="unitree-go2"></a>
 #### Unitree Go2

 **1 ea.
 Nylon Holding Strap** Fastening Hook and Loop Cable Straps, 10 Pack Black Self-Adhesive Cable Ties, Nylon Securing Straps with Buckles Adjustable and Reusable Cinch Straps for Cords Organized and Tidy (1" x 20") https://www.amazon.com/dp/B088FJCJDL

 **2 ea.
 M3 x 35mm Cap Screws** with washers.
-Generic part, Many suppliers.
+Generic part, many suppliers.
 These are used to secure the FRONT of the Thor mount.

 **2 ea.
 M3 x 50mm Cap Screws** with washers.
-Generic part, Many suppliers.
+Generic part, many suppliers.
 These are used to secure the BACK of the Thor mount.

 <!-- TOC --><a name="cables-and-power"></a>
 ## 3. Cables and Power